Ngonie-x/car_parts_crudapp/README.md

-# car_parts_crudapp
+# Products Application
-A simple app to keep track of car parts made using kivymd
+A simple app to keep track of products made using kivymd

 # Requirements
 - Kivy==2.0.0